harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Enumerators in `enum` class are scoped within `enum class`.
 	- `enum class` is more type-safe, as there aren't any risk for naming conflicts.
 	- `enum class` is preferred in modern C++.

+>[!important] Named constants in `enum class` can be assigned values.
+>Just like with unscoped enums, named constants in scoped enums can be assigned values.

 #### Enum class and type-safety
 - Traditional (unscoped) enum can result in unintended behavior.
 For example: